-The four major degrees discussed above are the most common tiers in any postsecondary concentration.
+The three major degrees discussed above, and doctoral degrees, are the most common tiers in any postsecondary concentration.
 However, depending on your career goals as an accountant, you may choose to obtain a post-graduate certification in lieu of an advanced degree.

 To qualify for eligibility to take the Uniform CPA Exam, candidates must have a bachelor’s degree and 150 semester hours of college credit.
 As the bachelor’s degree only covers 120 semester hours, you’ll need to obtain additional credits after graduating.

 While some students choose to make up these hours in a master’s program, many schools offer a one-year accounting certification.
 This allows students to take a faster track to CPA licensure than they would have access to with a traditional master’s degree.

 The courses required for a post-graduate certification can vary from school to school, but typically provide a more comprehensive focus on topics needed for a career in accounting than a bachelor’s degree can offer.
 These can include subjects like advanced financial reporting, auditing, cost accounting, and taxation.

 A doctorate in accounting is the highest level of education one can achieve.
 This degree usually takes four to seven years of full-time coursework to complete.
 Students will take courses in advanced accounting theory and research subjects, which leads up to a final dissertation project that meaningfully contributes to the global field of accounting.